Skolem normal form: Skolem theories

-In general, if $T$ is a theory and for each formula with free variables $x_1, \dots, x_n, y$ there is a function symbol $F$ that is provably a Skolem function for $y$, then $T$ is called a Skolem theory.
+In general, if $T$ is a theory and for each formula with free variables $x_1, \dots, x_n, y$ there is an n-ary function symbol $F$ that is provably a Skolem function for $y$, then $T$ is called a Skolem theory.

 Every Skolem theory is model complete, i.e. every substructure of a model is an elementary substructure.
-Given a model M of a Skolem theory T, the smallest substructure containing a certain set A is called the Skolem hull of A. The Skolem hull of A is an atomic prime model over A.
+Given a model M of a Skolem theory T, the smallest substructure of M containing a certain set A is called the Skolem hull of A. The Skolem hull of A is an atomic prime model over A.

 History

 Skolem normal form is named after the late Norwegian mathematician Thoralf Skolem.